 On a cold evening this past March, Alexandria Shiner stood on an Amtrak platform in New York’s Penn Station.
-She had just won the Metropolitan Opera National Council Audition’s Grand Final—the first UT grad ever to do so—and was heading back to her home in Washington, DC, for the last few months of her three-year Cafritz Young Artist fellowship with the Washington National Opera.
+She had just won the Metropolitan Opera National Council Auditions Grand Final and was heading back to her home in Washington, DC, for the last few months of her three-year Cafritz Young Artist fellowship with the Washington National Opera.
 She saw an email pop up from the US Judiciary.
 It was from Supreme Court Justice Ruth Bader Ginsburg’s assistant.
 Ginsburg heard Shiner sing several times, met and talked with her, and knew about Shiner’s coup de grace at the Met.
 “As I said at the court,” wrote Ginsburg.
 “You go from strength to strength.”

 “I felt a chill go up my spine,” recalls Shiner.